D-MK/otto-ai/README.md

 - **Text-to-Speech**: Optional TTS for bot responses
 - **Debug Mode**: Detailed intent classification and execution information
 - **Tabbed Interface**: Clean tabbed interface for Chat, Scripts, and Notes with improved UX
-- **Notes System**: Full-featured note-taking with AI-powered title/summary generation
+- **Notes System**: Full-featured note-taking with AI-powered title/summary generation, search, filtering, sorting, and tag management
-- **Custom Themes**: Choose from 5 color themes (Light, Dark, Blue, Green, Purple) with instant preview
+- **Custom Themes**: Choose from 5 classic preset themes (Light, Dark, Blue, Green, Purple) or create your own custom theme with color pickers for sidebar tabs, chat header, and all main UI elements

 ## Quick Start

 ### Prerequisites

 - Node.js 20+ and npm
+- If using WSL, ensure Node.js 20+ is installed in your WSL environment (not just Windows)

 ### Installation